AkashV420/Network-Intrusion-Detection-System/README.md

 # Network Intrusion Detection System

-We built a traffic flow classifier and a monitoring app which analyses all the flows passed through a switch and flags the one which seem to be an anomaly.
+Built a traffic flow classifier and a monitoring app which analyses all the flows passed through a switch and flags the one which seem to be an anomaly.

 The classifier takes eight features of a flow as input